 Exploring the World of Science

 Science Olympiad is a science education program created to increase student interest in science and improve the quality of science education.
-Initiated 31 years ago in Michigan, Science Olympiad is now a national program.
-The Delta College Science Division has been hosting the Science Olympiad Competition each spring since 2007.
+Initiated over 30 years ago in Michigan, Science Olympiad is now a national program.
+Delta College has been hosting the Science Olympiad Competition each spring for more than 20 years.

 How it works